Eric Wynalda: Cal FC

 Wynalda has been the head coach of Cal FC since 2012 and his side received attention in the 2012 Lamar Hunt U.S. Open Cup when they reached the fourth round of the tournament, upsetting USL Pro side Wilmington Hammerheads 4–0 and Major League Soccer side Portland Timbers 1–0 along the way.

 Cal FC's victory over the Timbers made them the second-ever USASA side to beat an MLS side (the first being Dallas Roma FC beating Chivas USA in 2006), as well as the first amateur side to beat an MLS one without needing penalty kicks.
 It stands as the biggest upset in the tournament's history, especially considering the Timbers featured their regular starting lineup.

 Atlanta Silverbacks

-On July 2, 2012, it was announced that Wynalda will become the interim head coach and team adviser of the new North American Soccer League's Atlanta Silverbacks.
+On July 2, 2012, it was announced that Wynalda would become the interim head coach and team adviser of the new North American Soccer League's Atlanta Silverbacks.

 On January 7, 2014, the Silverbacks announced they would get rid of the head coach position and have Wynalda act as the manager and technical director of the team.
 This is something rarely done by a professional soccer club.